cchampernowne/bioinformatics_algorithms/README.md

 In order to run this code:
 * python 3.7.6 or higher should be enabled
-* the input file must be located in the same folder as the executable
-* the command prompt location should be in the same folder as the executable
 * required libraries:
   * numpy
   * re

 Steps to run:
-1. via command-line, navigate to /algorithms within your repository
+1. via command-line, navigate to your repository
 2. use command: <python3 algorithms/local-alignment.py>
 3. enter two sequences to be aligned, using the following formatting requirements:
   * sequence lengths must be between 5 - 50